ayrat555/ayrat555.github.io/_posts/2022-01-30-cryptopunk.md

 -  the fifth part is the change

    This field is specific to blockchains that use outputs.
-Outputs can;t be spent partially so some part of them should be returned to the same wallet as change.
+Outputs can't be spent partially so some part of them should be returned to the same wallet as change.

    And on the programmatic level, you'll detect which addresses are payment addresses and which are change addresses based on this field.